Yui100901/my_yolo/docs/yolov5/tutorials/train_custom_data.md

 ---
 comments: true
-description: Train your custom dataset with YOLOv5.
+description: Train your custom datasets with YOLOv5.
 Learn to collect, label and annotate images, and train and deploy models.
 Get started now.
 ---

 📚 This guide explains how to train your own **custom dataset** with [YOLOv5](https://github.com/ultralytics/yolov5) 🚀.